Ah, the Americano and long black – two classic espresso-based drinks that may appear identical to the untrained eye.

 Both drinks are made with espresso coffee and hot water, but there are some differences in the flavor profile.

-The Long Black has similar flavor notes to Americano but is slightly more robust.
+The long black has similar flavor notes to Americano but is slightly more robust.
 While the Americano usually tastes more like regular black coffee.

 What is the difference in taste?